karrick/congomap/README.md

 ## Examples

-This library exposes the `Congomap` interface, and three concrete types that adhere to the Congomap interface.
+This library exposes the `Congomap` interface, and three concrete types that adhere to that interface.
 All three concrete types are available here because they have individual performance characteristics, where one concrete type may be more appropriate for a desired used that one of the other types.

 ### Creating a Congomap

-Creating a Congomap is done by calling the instantiation function of the desired concrete type.
+Creating a `Congomap` is done by calling the instantiation function of the desired concrete type.

-Note that to prevent resource leakage, always call the `Halt` method on a Congomap after it is no longer needed.
+NOTE: To prevent resource leakage, always call the `Halt` method on a `Congomap` after it is no longer needed.

 #### NewSyncMutexMap

 A sync mutex map uses simple read/write mutex primitives from the `sync` package.
 This results in a highly performant way of synchronizing reads and writes to the map.
-This is about seven times the performance of the NewChannelMap method and is the fastest of those tested in this library.
+This is about seven times the performance of the `NewChannelMap` method and is the fastest of those tested in this library.

 ```Go